Frymand History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Frymand include Freeman, Fryman, Friman and others.

 Early Notables of the Frymand family (pre 1700)

-Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; Richard Freeman (1646-1710) was an English judge from Gloucestershire
+Distinguished members of the family include Francis Freeman (c.1645), a British religious writer; and John Freeman ( fl.
+1611), an English divine, matriculated in the University of Cambridge as a sizar of Trinity College, 26 Nov.
+1575.

-, who became Lord Chancellor of Ireland; Susannah Freeman (1667-1723), a famous...
-Another 33 words (2 lines of text) are included under the topic Early Frymand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) are included under the topic Early Frymand Notables in all our PDF Extended History products and printed products wherever possible.